The most famous sights in Paris

 Notre Dame

-Arc de Triomphe, a monumental arch, built in the classicist style at the beginning of the 19th century.
+Arc de Triomphe - A monumental arch, built in the classicist style at the beginning of the 19th century.
 It was built by Napoleon Bonaparte in honor of the victory in the Battle of Slavkov.
 Inside the arch you can visit a small museum dedicated to the history of the building.
 From this impressive monument you have a wonderful view of the Champs-Élysées.
 The view gets even better when you go up the arch to the observation deck.
 Avenue Champs-Élysées, Paris' most famous boulevard, connects the Arc de Triomphe with Place Charles de Gaulle and Place de Concorde.
 And a little interesting thing at the end – the famous Tour de France cycling race ends here every year.

-Sacré-Coeur - this white Byzantine and Romanesque basilica is known for its imposing appearance and panoramic view of the city.
+Sacré-Coeur - This white Byzantine and Romanesque basilica is known for its imposing appearance and panoramic view of the city.
 Thanks to the white stone from which it was built, which has self-cleaning properties, it shines directly into the distance.
 In the belfry you will find the largest bell in France, which weighs almost 19 tons!
-The Sacré-Coeur Basilica is located at the top of Montmartre hill.
+The Sacré-Coeur Basilica is located at the top of Montmartre Hill.

 Sacre Couer